1. How often do I need to be seen for psychiatric services?

 First we will meet for an initial evaluation.
 At that point, we will decide if and what psychiatric medications and/or additional services will be appropriate for you.
 If you begin on a medication regime, we will then meet in four to eight weeks to evaluate how the medication is working for you.
 Once you are stable on your medication, we will only need to meet every three to six months, unless you choose to be seen earlier.
 If you are receiving controlled medications, California State law may require that you be seen every 3 or 4 months, depending on the control level of the substance.
 Appointments will always be available to you, within reason, as you need them.

-2. Do I have to come to the office for every appointment?
+2. Do I have to come to the office in-person for appointments?

-You do need to be seen in-person for the initial psychiatric evaluation with Dr. Jackson.
-Afterwards, you are able to choose whether to receive services in-person at Desert View Health or receive tele-services in the comfort of your home.
+No, you may choose whether to receive services in-person at Desert View Health in Rancho Mirage, CA or receive tele-services in the comfort of your home.

 3. I noticed you do not accept insurance.
 Is there a way for me to obtain reimbursement from my insurance company for services?